GEANT/nomad_cni/README.md

 ## Limitations

-* currently only IPv4 is supported
+* only IPv4 is currently supported (I started adding few bits for IPv6 but it's not working)
 * only `macvlan` plugin is supported (is a different plugin needed?)
 * changelog is not yet handled
-* unit test is using an internal Gitlab runner.
-This will be changed soon
+* CI is currently using an internal Gitlab runner.
+GitHub action will come soon.